muggy8/improbable/from-me-to-me/UIb4kVxn.md

 As if that was the cue or something, Phanna began speaking again.

 "Your face and parts of your jaw will sort of ache for a few days.
-The bones around the area that we modified will be slightly weaker for a few months so avoid hit in the face.
+The bones around the area that we modified will be slightly weaker for a few months so avoid being hit in the face.
 Also, you should try to rest more in the near future as it would help you heal faster.
 So, off to bed you go."

 And before I knew it, I was tucked away in bed.